Summit Highlights & Outcomes

 Thank you to everyone who engaged in the International Digital Twins of the Ocean Summit 2022 – both in-person and online.
 We were taken aback by the level of enthusiasm the event generated and are energised by the stimulating discussions and new ideas that are developing!

-Building on the outcomes of the UK G7 Presidency 2021, the UK Government will host a Digital Twin Ocean Summit at Lancaster House in London, led by the Digital Twins of the Ocean (DITTO) programme of the UN Decade of Ocean Science for Sustainable Development, with support from the G7 Future of the Seas and Oceans Initiative.
-The Summit will be a in-person high-level event with live stream Q&A, and will include a programme of virtual satellite events hosted by GEOMAR Helmholtz Centre for Ocean Research, Kiel, Germany.
+Building on the outcomes of the UK G7 Presidency 2021, the UK Government hosted the International Digital Twins of the Ocean Summit in London, led by the Digital Twins of the Ocean (DITTO) programme of the UN Decade of Ocean Science for Sustainable Development, with support from the G7 Future of the Seas and Oceans Initiative.
+The Summit was an in-person high-level event with live stream Q&A, and included a programme of virtual satellite events hosted by GEOMAR Helmholtz Centre for Ocean Research, Kiel, Germany.

-This Summit will bring together users, providers / developers, and promoters of digital ocean initiatives to:
+This Summit brought together users, providers / developers, and promoters of digital ocean initiatives to:

 - advance community understanding of digital twins, their applications, and benefits,

 - showcase potential applications of digital twins to address ocean sustainable development and inform policy decisions,

 - inform participants about the state of the art, share knowledge and best practice,